hsoyka/AERI/README.md

 * Mallory McCorkhill, Graduate Research Assistant, Kent State University

 ## Date
-These notes on the AERI datasets are current as of July 1, 2019.
+These notes on the AERI datasets are current as of November 2, 2021.
-This data is also available for download via Figshare: https://figshare.com/articles/Archival_Education_Research_Institute_AERI_Programs_and_Reconciled_Data_2009-2018/7635983
+The 2009-2016 program data is also available for download via Figshare: https://figshare.com/articles/Archival_Education_Research_Institute_AERI_Programs_and_Reconciled_Data_2009-2018/7635983

 ## Background and Methods